Le Mans (film): Production

-The Porsche 908/2, which McQueen had previously co-driven to a second place in the 12 Hours of Sebring, was entered in the race by McQueen's Solar Productions, complete with heavy movie cameras capturing actual racing footage.
+The Porsche 908/2, which McQueen had previously co-driven with Peter Revson to a second place in the 12 Hours of Sebring, was entered in the race by McQueen's Solar Productions, complete with heavy movie cameras capturing actual racing footage.
 This #29 camera car, which can be briefly seen in the starting grid covered with a black sheet (at approximately 17:51), and again at just before the 79-minute mark (at 1:18:42) racing past the starting line, was driven by Porsche's Herbert Linge and Jonathan Williams.
 It traveled 282 laps, or 3798 km, and finished the race in 9th position, but it was not classified, as it had not covered the required minimum distance due to the stops to change film reels.
 It did, however, manage to finish second in the P3.0 class.

 Additional footage shot after the race used actual Porsche 917 and Ferrari 512s in competition liveries.
 In the crash scenes, comparatively expendable technologically obsolete Lola T70 chassis were fitted with replica Porsche and Ferrari bodywork.

 Although depicted as the factory-backed Scuderia Ferrari team, the 512s used were borrowed from Belgian Ferrari distributor Jacques Swaters, after Enzo Ferrari balked at supplying cars due to the script's Porsche team victory.
 David Piper, driving a camera car 917K that had a camera seat removed, lost a part of a leg as a result of a crash during filming.

 McQueen had wanted to employ Christopher Chapman's new multi-dynamic image technique in the film, as had been done at his instigation with The Thomas Crown Affair, in which he starred in 1968.
 Chapman advised against it, much to McQueen's disappointment; in Chapman's words, "It was much too big a film, with too many writers; it wouldn't work that way."